Employment Accommodations

 Westminster provides reasonable accommodations to qualified employees and applicants with disabilities.

-Westminster College supports the rights of nursing mothers at school and in the workplace.
-In accordance with Title IX, the Affordable Care Act, and the Fair Labor Standards Act, Westminster is dedicated to making its best efforts to accommodate requests from nursing mothers for a private space to express breast milk on campus and for the use of employee break time or leave for this purpose.
+Westminster University supports the rights of lactating parents at school and in the workplace.
+In accordance with Title IX, the Affordable Care Act, and the Fair Labor Standards Act, Westminster is dedicated to making its best efforts to accommodate requests for a private space to express breastmilk on campus and to use employee break time or leave for that purpose.

-Westminster provides staff reasonable break time for up to 1 year after they give birth to express milk.
-Staff may utilize their paid break periods to express milk, use medical leave, take an unpaid break period, or make up the time used by starting work earlier or staying late with permission of their supervisor
+Westminster provides staff with reasonable break time for up to 1 year after they give birth to express milk.
+Staff may work online, utilize their paid break periods to express milk, use medical leave, take an unpaid break period, or make up the time used by starting work earlier or staying late with permission from their supervisor.

 Pregnancy accommodations for employees is governed by the Pregnancy Discrimination Act, the Americans with Disabilities Act, the Family and Medical Leave Act, and Title VII of the Civil Right Act of 1964.
 Westminster provides reasonable accommodations to qualified employees who require a temporary change to how, when, or where work is done due to pregnancy or related conditions.
 Westminster also provides pregnancy and parental leaves of absence to all eligible employees in accordance with these laws.